 The District has recorded a liability for the estimated cost of landfill post-closure care.
 Annually, the District evaluates the liability by examining the estimated costs needed to perform the post-closure care over the remaining life and adjusts the liability accordingly.
-During the current fiscal year, the balance was increased by \$162,789 to reflect an estimated liability of \$1,200,260 at June 30, 2013.
+During the current fiscal year, there was no changes on an estimated liability of \$1,200,260 at June 30, 2014.
 The estimated future costs to maintain and monitor the landfill may change due to inflation or deflation, technology or changes to applicable laws or regulations.